anautonell/emasuriano.github.io/src/pages/articles/UnderstandingNewContextAPI/index.md

 );
 ```

-Merging all, we endup with this powerful library! :atom_symbol:
+Merging all, we end up with this powerful library! :atom_symbol: ⚛

 ```javascript
 import React, { Fragment } from 'react';